bigbio/sdrf-cellline-metadata-db/cellosaurus/README.md

  # Parses OBO ontology files into a dictionary.
  read_obo_file(file_path: str) -> Dict[str, dict]

- # Formats a list into a semicolon-separated string or returns "no available" if empty.
+ # Formats a list into a semicolon-separated string or returns "not available" if empty.
  string_if_not_empty(param: List[Union[str, float]]) -> str

  # Writes parsed Cellosaurus data into a TSV file.